 A common reply to the post has been, “What would you consider ‘real’ reform?”

-That’s a good question, and one that will be answered in two parts.
+That’s a good question, and one that will be answered in three parts.
 Part One will cover governance and accountability, and Part Two will address universal service and the final part will discuss future services the USPS may provide.

 The modern USPS has been shaped by three major legislative actions:

 - Postal Accountability and Enhancement Act (PAEA) of 2006

 The Postal Reorganization Act of 1970 replaced the United States Post Office Department, which was part of the President’s Cabinet, with the United States Postal Service.
 The intent was to create a self-funding USPS, replace political oversight with a Board of Governors, while maintaining an official monopoly on the delivery of mail.
 A Postal Rate Commission would review and approve any rate increases.

 It’s worth reviewing the first paragraph of the Act: